 Cannabinoid receptors (known as CB1 receptors) in the brain are found in many key regions, including the amygdala (responsible for processing memory and emotional reactions) as well as the basal ganglia and cerebellum (responsible for motor control, among other things).
 "We know that when people smoke marijuana the lose some of their peripheral vision," Huestis says.
 "We know it affects the passage of time, or the idea of how rapidly time is passing.
 It affects balance.
 And one of the most interesting areas it affects is the prefrontal cortex."

+Driving is an exercise in timing, multitasking, and situational awareness -- and not one well suited for the cannabinoid-impaired.
 The prefrontal cortex is what separates us from other animals, Huestis says.
 It's home to our executive function, the place where we take in and process information and use it to make choices about various courses of action.
 Cannabis impacts our executive function, which can slow or alter decision-making abilities.
 Moreover, it makes our brains work harder, Huestis says, and not necessarily in a good way.
 In tests, an individual dosed with cannabis can often perform a task just as well as he or she would if sober.
 But brain imaging of dosed individuals shows that it requires much more brainpower to complete that task.
 That means that under the influence of cannabis the ability to handle multiple tasks simultaneously, or to divide attention effectively, dwindles significantly.
 Even more specific to driving, marijuana has been shown in various studies to affect what's known as "standard deviation of lateral pursuit," or that natural, somewhat innate ability to hold an automobile more or less right in the middle of a traffic lane.

 None of this -- reduced peripheral vision, slowed decision making, inability to multitask -- enhances one's ability to drive.
 Humans are more prone to distraction when dosed with cannabis, and in the context of a moving vehicle a misperception of the passage of time translates to a misperception of distance as well, at least in the sense of how quickly a car traveling at a given speed will reach some distant object.